mark-hobbs/pypd/ARCHITECTURE.md

 ### 5. Material law integration strategy

 Is it better to pass the material law as a variable to `compute_nodal_forces()` (i.e. inject it at runtime) or bake in at compile time?
+It is expected that optimal performance will be achieved when the material law is baked in at compile time, as `Numba` can inline `material_law()` and optimise it aggressively.

 ```python
 # Bake in at compile time